Praise & Testimonials

 What do you hope readers take away from Bicentennial Summer?

-The real trip happened that year, but beyond that, the Bicentennial was such a unique cultural moment.
-Patriotism was everywhere—flags, parades, commemorative coins—and it all seemed so certain and celebratory.
-But beneath the surface, the country was shifting.
-The Vietnam War had ended, Watergate was fresh in people’s minds, and economic struggles were growing.
-That contrast fascinated me, especially since Mary is also going through a shift—she’s starting to see cracks in the people and ideas she once trusted.
+The Bicentennial was a fascinating cultural moment.
+Patriotism was everywhere - flags, parades, commemorative coins - yet beneath the surface, the country was unsettled.
+The Vietnam War had ended, Watergate was fresh, and economic struggles loomed.
+That contrast reflected Mary’s own shift as she began to see cracks in the ideals and people she once trusted.

-How did your background as a teacher influence your writing?
+How did your teaching background influence your writing?

 Any final thoughts?

-This story has been with me for a long time.
-It started as a memoir about a road trip I took with my father and younger sisters in 1976, but over time, I shaped it into fiction.
-The emotions and themes—family, coming of age, and reckoning with a parent’s flaws—are deeply personal, even if the events in the book don’t exactly match real life.
-I think a lot of us look back at childhood and realize certain things were more complicated than we understood at the time.
+Bicentennial Summer began as a memoir of a road trip with my father and sisters, but became fiction over time.
+The emotions - family, coming of age, reckoning with a parent’s flaws - remain deeply personal.
+Many of us look back and realize childhood was more complicated than we understood.
 That’s what I wanted to explore through Mary’s journey.